bekahjaned/news-feed/README.md

 # News Feed

-A full-stack application that displays a simple dashboard with a news feed.
+A front-end application that displays a simple dashboard with a news feed.
 The articles are retrieved from the New York Times API.
 Users may add and remove articles to and from a Favourites side panel.

 View live [here](https://what-is-new.vercel.app/)

 ### Stack

 The front-end client of this application was built with React js.
 Styled-components was used for styling.

-The back-end server was built using Node.js with Express.

 The node-cron module was used to periodically refresh the API every minute at the 5th second.